emtee40/SurvivalManual-wiki/Medicine.md

 **CHILBLAINS**

-Frostnip begins as firm, cold and white or gray areas on the face, ears, and extremities that can blister or peel just like sunburn as late as 2 to 3 days after the injury.
+Frostnip begins as firm, cold, white or gray areas on the face, ears, and extremities.
+They can blister or peel just like sunburn as late as 2 to 3 days after the injury.
 Frostnip, or chilblains as it is sometimes called, is the result of tissue exposure to freezing temperatures and is the beginning of frostbite.
 The water in and around the cells freezes, rupturing cell walls and thus damaging the tissue.
 Warming the affected area with hands or a warm object treats this injury.
 Wind chill plays a factor in this injury; preventative measures include layers of dry clothing and protection against wetness and wind.

 **TRENCH FOOT**